Estimated reading time: 4 minutes

-First, our hearts go out to everyone impacted by the wildfires which are currently devastating California, Oregon, and Washington.
+First, our hearts go out to everyone impacted by the devastating wildfires in Colorado.
 We know this is an incredibly stressful time and that your situation may be changing by the minute.
 Rest assured that our customer service team is standing by ready to assist you.
 We know that your first priority will be to keep yourself and your loved ones safe and our team will do everything we can to help address your home and mortgage needs.
 As part of this effort, we’ve compiled three steps below you can take to ensure your home and finances are protected:

 - Filing claims with insurance providers for damages related to the wildfire.

 - Registering for disaster assistance with state and federal agencies.
 (This assistance may cover expenses that your insurance company doesn’t.)